Congararra Regeneration Project

 Project Information:

-The Congararra Regeneration Project is a Human-Induced Regeneration (HIR) project located on Congararra Station, approximately 10km west of Enngonia and 135km north of Bourke in New South Wales.
+The Congararra Regeneration Project is a Human-Induced Regeneration (HIR) project located on Congararra Station, approximately 10km west of Enngonia and 135km north of Bourke in north-western New South Wales.
 Registered in August 2015, the project covers a substantial area of 29,055 hectares.
-The region is a significant pastoral hub within the Mulga Lands bioregion, primarily utilized for grazing livestock, including Dorper sheep, cattle, and managed goats.
+The property sits within the Mulga Lands bioregion, an area historically utilized for extensive grazing operations.